 Growing tomato plants definitely has its share of problems but for those of us who adore our fresh tomatoes, it’s all worth it.
-One fairly common problem of tomato plants are bumps on the tomato vines.
+One fairly common problem of tomato plants is bumps on the tomato vines.
 These bumpy tomato stems may look sort of like tomato acne or may look more like white growths on the tomato plants.
-So what does it mean if the tomato stem is covered with bumps?
+So, what does it mean if the tomato stem is covered with bumps?
 Read on to learn more.

 What are White Bumps on Tomato Stems?

 If you are seeing white growths or bumps on the tomato plant stems, all you are probably seeing are roots.
 Really.
 Bumps start out as hundreds of tiny hairlets protruding up and down the length of the stalk.
 These hairlets can turn into roots if they are buried in the soil.

 Above ground, they become nodules.
 These nodules are called root initials, adventitious roots, or tomato stem primordial.
 Basically, they are the earliest developing roots.

 What Causes Bumps on Tomato Vines?

 Now that we have ascertained what the bumps are, I bet you wonder what causes them.
 Just as stress can exacerbate or bring on a bout of acne, stress also causes bumps to form on the tomato stalk.
 Usually, the stress means there’s a blockage in the stem’s vascular system.
 The plant sends out a hormone called auxin to the tomato’s roots when there is a blockage in a branch.
 The hormone accumulates in the stem due to the blockage, forming a bump.